untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 ### Per-frame passes in `update()` (tile layer, in order)

-1. **Tile load pass** — dispatches `.unloaded` stubs within `effectivePrefetchRadius` (frustum-gated, budget-gated, up to `maxConcurrentTileLoads`).
+1. **Tile load pass** — dispatches `.unloaded` stubs within `effectivePrefetchRadius` (frustum-gated, floor/interior-gated, budget-gated, up to `maxConcurrentTileLoads`).
 Tiles with LOD levels are gated: the full tile only loads when the camera is within the finest LOD switch distance.
+Within each priority tier, candidates are sorted by screen-space importance and optional loaded-tile occlusion score before falling back to distance.
 2. **Tile unload pass** — three sub-passes (nearby beyond `unloadRadius`, `.parsed` outside query radius, `.parsing` outside query radius).
+Nearby parsed/parsing tiles use the unload grace period; parsed full tiles also honor `minimumParsedTileResidentSeconds`.
 3. **HLOD streaming pass** — for each tile stub, loads or unloads the HLOD proxy based on camera distance vs `hlodSwitchDistance` and `tileComp.state`.
 Uses `hlodHysteresisFactor` (default 0.90) to prevent thrashing at boundaries.
 Capped by `maxConcurrentHLODLoads` (default 4).
 4. **HLOD out-of-range cleanup** — unloads HLOD entities for tiles that drifted entirely outside `maxQueryRadius`.
 5. **Per-tile LOD streaming pass** — for each tile stub, finds the target LOD level for the current distance with hysteresis (`lodHysteresisFactor`, default 0.90).
 Skips when HLOD is resident (avoids dual representation).
 Loads target; unloads others; unloads all when tile is `.parsed`.
 Capped by `maxConcurrentLODLoads` (default 4).